tmonks/100-days-of-code/log.md

 Made a few last minor updates to my pomodoro timer.
 Switched to a new alarm sound, adjusted margin & positioning, and added a new Google font (a decision which took way longer than I'd like to admit 😅)

 ![Pomodoro app screenshot](https://pbs.twimg.com/media/EHjP9gVWoAE7h64?format=png&name=small)

+### Day 56: October 23, Wednesday
+D56 #100DaysOfCode #freeCodeCamp
+Hit a snag while reorganizing my code due to global variables I was using for the interval ID and audio DOM ref.
+After a lot of obsessing, I found a workaround, but not sure it's the best way.
+Should I put things like these into the Redux store?

+**Thoughts:** Feel like I need a course in React/JavaScript best practices around file organization and importing.